 A. Yes.
-Even if your illness existed before you began your job with the Federal Government, if you were able to perform your job successfully for at least 18 months in a position covered by FERS then you meet the qualifications.
+Even if your illness existed before you began your job with the Federal Government, if you were able to perform your job successfully for at least 18 months in a position covered by FERS, then you qualify.

 Q. What can I do if my application was rejected?

-A. Our employment attorneys come across countless claims which have been initially denied for a wide variety of reasons.
+A. Our law firm has worked with countless federal employees whose applications for disability benefits were initially denied, and you have many options available to you.
 First, you have the right to file a Reconsideration Appeal to the OPM.
-Additionally, we can appeal to the Merit Systems Protection Board (MSPB), Federal Appeals Courts, and even the US Supreme Court.
+Second, we can appeal to the Merit Systems Protection Board (MSPB), Federal Appeals Courts, and even the US Supreme Court.
 Please note that there are strict deadlines for appeals!